Parental leave

 Your employment program determines the amount of parental leave time you may take to bond with your newborn or newly placed adopted or foster child.

 Parental leave is usually approved as one continuous period of time.
-It is not counted in days or hours; it is a 4 or 6-month period, during which a parent can take a leave of absence to bond with their child.
-However, with departmental approval, you may be able to work intermittently or request a modified work schedule.
+It is not counted in days or hours; it is a 4 or 6-month period during which a parent can take a leave of absence to bond with their child.
+You are able to work intermittently or request a modified work schedule during parental leave while also taking Paid Family Medical Leave or with departmental approval.

 Most parents take parental leave when the child arrives.
 However, you may take your parental leave any time during the 12 months following your child’s birth, adoption, or placement.